 In addition, some of us may have come to loathe protein because often protein is associated with meat and we may not eat meat in the interest of dietary changes to improve our health.
 We may also come to dislike it because of past experiences of having a hard hat for hair after doing a protein treatment.
 But could it be that the protein was applied at the wrong time?
 Better yet, could it be that you need to find the right protein for you?

-To understand why black hair requires protein treatments, you must first understand what the purpose of protein in the hair is.
+To understand why black hair requires protein treatments you must first understand what the purpose of protein in the hair is.
 Hair is made up of Keratin a kind of protein.
-When hair undergoes any chemical service or is damaged by misuse of heat tools, protein is lost hence the hair loses some its elasticity or strength.
+When hair undergoes any chemical service or is damaged by misuse of heat tools, protein is lost hence the hair loses some of its elasticity or strength.

 Depending on the kind of protein used in the hair product it can perform a variety of functions.
 Here are some examples:

-Hydrolyzed Human Hair Keratin – This is the most potent of the proteins and matches the keratin in hair exactly.
+- Hydrolyzed Human Hair Keratin – This is the most potent of the proteins and matches the keratin in hair exactly.
 It keeps the hair pliable and strong.

-Hydrolyzed Keratin Protein – The protein has been broken down so it can penetrate all layers of the hair better and as such is excellent for deep conditioning.
+- Hydrolyzed Keratin Protein – The protein has been broken down so it can penetrate all layers of the hair better and as such is excellent for deep conditioning.
 It also keeps the hair pliable and strong.

 - Animal Protein – This will generally just coat the hair shaft and repair damage on the outer layers.